hickeyma/helm3-migration/proposal/README.md

 [Helm 3] ReleaseVersion "myrelease.v1" will be created.
 [Helm 3] ReleaseVersion "myrelease.v2" will be created.
 [Helm 3] ReleaseVersion "myrelease.v3" will be created.
-[Helm 2] ReleaseVersion "myrelease.v1" will be deleted.
-[Helm 2] ReleaseVersion "myrelease.v2" will be deleted.
-[Helm 2] ReleaseVersion "myrelease.v3" will be deleted.
+[Helm 2] ReleaseVersion "myrelease" will be deleted.

 $ helm 2to3 convert myrelease